-A manslaughter charge comes with some serious penalties.
-The penalties you face will be largely determined by the circumstances of your case.
-A judge is given discretion in sentencing, and so not every person found guilty will find themselves facing the maximum penalty.
+A manslaughter charge comes with severe penalties.
+The circumstances of your case will largely determine the penalties you face.
+A judge is given some flexibility in their sentencing, so not every person found guilty will find themselves facing the maximum penalty.

 The penalties for manslaughter in New Jersey are divided into three broad categories: Manslaughter, aggravated manslaughter, and vehicular manslaughter.

 Here is a breakdown:

 - Manslaughter is considered a felony of the second degree.
 If found guilty you could be facing between 10 to 20 years in prison and a fine as high as $150,000.